 It is not that the methods and institutions of science somehow compel us to accept a material explanation of the phenomenal world, but, on the contrary, that we are forced by our a priori adherence to material causes to create an apparatus of investigation and a set of concepts that produce material explanations, no matter how counter-intuitive, no matter how mystifying to the uninitiated.
 Moreover, that materialism is absolute, for we cannot allow a Divine Foot in the door.[v]

 Let’s assume the obvious, which is that human consciousness is a product of the workings of our nervous system as it interacts with the rest of the body and with the outside world.
 In other words, that consciousness is a physiological function in the broadest possible sense.
-What that means, of course, is that consciousness, like every other human characteristic, is a product of evolution.[ix]
+What that means, of course, is that consciousness, like every other human characteristic, is a product of evolution.[viii]

-Now although Miller is a monist (as opposed to a dualist) he is also a devout Catholic.
+Now although Miller is a monist he is also a devout Catholic.
 That may sound curious, but such stances are not at all uncommon.
 Many people will fully embrace both religion and materialism at the same time.
-To take an example from the Bible which undergirds Miller’s Catholicism, it says that many of the religious elite who opposed Jesus of Nazareth were devout Jewish teachers, called Sadducees, who passionately argued that there was no afterlife, nor any such things as spirits or angels.
+To take an example from the Bible which nuances Miller’s religious beliefs, it says that many of the religious elite who opposed Jesus of Nazareth were devout Jewish teachers, called Sadducees, who passionately argued that there was no afterlife, nor any such things as spirits or angels.[ix]
 For them, religion was about politics and culture and the need for a moral authority.
 Any talk of spirituality simply referred to emotional experiences or perhaps ethical convictions.